setaman/vue-ellipse-progress/README.md

 - ### `loading`

-forces loading state.
-The component provide an indeterminate state for the case that you data is not available immediately.
+Forces loading state.
+The component provides an indeterminate state for the case that your data is not available immediately.
 With this property set to `true` you can use the component as the indeterminate progress.

 <br>

 - ### `determinate`

-provides a determinate loading state that indicates that you data loading is still in progress but allows to show the progress.
+Provides a determinate loading state that indicates that your data loading is still in progress but allows to show the progress.

 <br>

 - ### `noData`

-forces no data state.
-The component provides an no data state for the case that you data is not available.
-The circle progress still empty.
+Forces no data state.
+The component provides an no data state for the case that your data is not available.
+The circle progress is still empty.

->:heavy_exclamation_mark: the component takes the no data state also if you provide an invalid **[`progress`](#progress)** value
+>:heavy_exclamation_mark: The component will take the no data state even if you provide an invalid **[`progress`](#progress)** value

 <br>

 - ### `angle`

-is any Number.
-Defines the starting point of the progress circle line
+Is any number.
+It defines the starting point of the progress circle line

 <br>

 - ### `fontSize`

-is any valid css size property.
-Defines the font size of the circle legend.
-Use **[`legendClass`](#legendClass)** if you want apply more specific styles
+Is any valid CSS size value.
+It defines the font size of the circle legend.
+You will have to use **[`legendClass`](#legendClass)** if you want to apply more specific styles

 <br>

 - ### `fontColor`

-is any valid css color.
-Defines the color of the circle legend.
-Use **[`legendClass`](#legendClass)** if you want apply more specific styles
+Is any valid CSS color value.
+It defines the color of the circle legend.
+You will have to use **[`legendClass`](#legendClass)** if you want to apply more specific styles

 <br>

 - ### `legendClass`

-adds class to the circles legend to give you the possibility to style it
+Adds class to the circles legend to give you the possibility to style it

 <br>